Chordian/sidfactory2/README.md

 ## Changelog

-### Build 202011??
+### Build 202012??

 #### Editor

-- Added: The converter has now been embedded into the editor; just load MOD, SNG or CT directly with **F10** as usual
+- Added: The converter has now been embedded into the editor; just load MOD, SNG or CT directly
 - Added: Converting from MOD will show a dialog for choosing which of the four channels to ignore
 - Added: **Ctrl-Shift-F** for inserting the first _empty_ unused sequence
 - Added: **Ctrl-D** for duplicating and replacing the currently edited sequence